Select your local website

 Background

-Bacteria found in ICU are different from those at home, therefore, the same brushing habits which are used at home do not apply to a patient in ICU.
+Bacteria found in ICU are different from those at home therefore the same brushing habits which are used at home do not apply to a patient in ICU.

 The bacteria, which are responsible for plaque in ICU, may include Staphylococcus aureus (including MRSA), Burkholdia cepacia or Acinetobacter species.
 These may cause a serious problem for the patient in ICU.

-The best product to remove plaque is a toothbrush with soft bristles.
+The best product to remove plaque is a tooth brush with soft bristles.
 This will effectively remove the plaque on the surface and the interdental spaces.
 It is recommended to use a brush at least twice a day.

 For patients with extremely sore gums, patients without teeth or those who require less traumatic oral care during the day, a soft suction swab or oral suction wand is sufficient.

-Recommended brushing technique
+Recommended brushing technique - the bass brushing technique

 The modified Bass brushing technique has been proven to be the most effective in removing plaque.
 A soft brush is placed at the gum line at a 45 degree angle.
 The brush is "wiggled" 3-5 times, then moved toward the end of the tooth.
-All of this is done without pressure.
+All of this maybe done without pressure.
 Click on the video to view this technique.

 Featured products